lumenlearning/candela-vagrant/README.md

 1. "Network Activate" PressBooks Textbook
 1. Navigate to "My Catalog" -> "Network Admin" -> "Themes"
 1. Select "Installed Themes"
 1. "Network Enable" the "Open Textbooks" theme - NOTE - this theme has all the PBTB functionality.
-The other PB specific themes will also work, but will not deliver the PBTB featureset1.
-Navigate to "My Catalog" -> "Network Admin" -> "Dashboard"
+The other PB specific themes will also work, but will not deliver the PBTB featureset
+1. Navigate to "My Catalog" -> "Network Admin" -> "Dashboard"
 1. Select "Settings" -> "Network Settings"
 1. In the "Allow new registrations" section, select: "Logged in users may register new sites."
 This allows members with adequate privileges to create their own books
   * the other options on this page should be set/adjusted to suit administrative needs/preference